a

 Use Cases

-Whether it is once per year or a constant problem bombarding business operations, scaling horizontally should be considered.
+Whether it is once per year or a constant problem bombarding business operations, horizontal scaling should be considered.
 Despite its shortcomings, horizontal scaling is optimal for providing good performance for services that are dependent on a stable connection to the end user.
 Depending on how much traffic the service usually gets, this can result in very efficient price performance.
 Using proper microservices, performance can remain stable across all instances with careful planning.

 More machines are also suitable for avoiding outages and how catastrophic they can be.
 If servers are more evenly distributed across global regions, end-users will receive both better performance and a reduced likelihood of one damaged node preventing access to the service entirely.
 With other instances capable of alleviating the burden of traffic, updates and upgrades can come more readily.